jtejido/geodesy-php/README.md

 This has been helpful to me at a time when working out the distance between different vendors and the user's location (and check if they're within a certain range).

+It also supports conversion between units of length, between Geographical position to Cartesian, and between different Reference Datums.

 It provides distance calculations by:

 1. [Spherical Law of Cosines](https://en.wikipedia.org/wiki/Spherical_law_of_cosines)